parse-community/parse-dashboard/README.md

 # Features
 *(The following is not a complete list of features but a work in progress to build a comprehensive feature list.)*
+## Data Browser
+### Filters

+▶️ *Core > Browser > Filter*

+This feature allows to add relational filter conditions based on other classes that have a pointer to the current class.

 ## Browse as User